 - Costs (resources and budget)

-Step 2 – Plan
+Step 2: Plan

 Planning takes time.
-However, you need to put the effort into planning if you want your security awareness program to go off without a hitch.
+However, you need to put the effort into planning if you want your security awareness training to go off without a hitch.
 If you simply dive into building a security awareness program hoping for the best, your outcomes will be hit and miss, and you will probably fall short of creating real behavioral change in your organization.

 Planning allows you to anticipate and address roadblocks, stay aligned with your objectives and stick to your timelines and budget.